Essential Industry Training by Evita at Carl Stahl

 The course is designed to refresh the skills and knowledge of delegates who have successfully completed a full Carl Stahl Evita Wire Rope Inspection course within the last 3-5 years.

-Equivalent inspection courses conducted by other training organisations may be considered acceptable as a pre qualification for this course.
-(Please refer details and dates to Carl Stahl Evita normally we would require proof of certification in this situation)
+Equivalent inspection courses conducted by other training organisations may be considered acceptable as a pre-qualification for this course - keep hold of your certificate in case it's required by our training team.

 Aim

-• A thorough grounding of wire rope construction, effects on rope performance and applications, and factors causing rope deterioration.
+• A thorough grounding of wire rope construction

-• A thorough knowledge of safe use and handling of wire rope in accordance with their operations and the requirements of the Health and Safety at Work Act.
+• A thorough knowledge of the safe use and handling of wire rope in accordance withthe Health and Safety at Work Act

 Objectives